 This option within the Insight Timer App was not there when I started learning meditation back in late 2016 as this is new.
 I suggest the following approach:

 Get the Insight Timer App.
 Begin the free seven day course within the App to learn about meditation.
 This is about 10 to 12 minutes per day.
 You know pretty quick if you like it or not.

-In the meantime, you can always do any number of the guided meditations online within the Insight Timer App.
-There are over 10,000 of them to select from, so you should find some that you like.
+You can always do any number of the guided meditations online within the Insight Timer App.
+There are over 25,000 of them to select from, so you should find some that you like.

 Why Is It Free?

 “At Insight Timer we believe everyone deserves access to a free meditation practice.
 That’s why we offer the largest library of guided meditations on earth for free, and the world’s most loved meditation Timer, for free.
 You can meditate for as long as you want on Insight Timer without ever paying a cent.”

 Source: Insight Timer App within the “Learn why we’re free” section in late July 2018.

 They have a few optional paid features which are completely optional:

 1. Insight Premium which covers offline mode, high quality audio and their advanced audio player.

 2. Insight Courses which are in-depth 10 session courses.